steveliles/dsl4xml/README.markdown

 	    </book>
 	</books>

-And some simple model objects we want to marshall to that look like this:
+And some simple model objects we want to marshall to:

     class Books implements Iterable<Book> {
        private List<Book> books = new ArrayList<Book>();